sylodev/community-actions/Snippets/Brian-ObjectPerset/README.md

 # [WIP] ObjectPerset
-A very easy way of storing object-based variables in your persistent storage.
+An easy way of storing object-like persets into your persistent storage.